Skip to Content

 When Should I Start Using Padsicles?

-You can start using padsicles as soon as you are home with baby!
 You could even pack these in your hospital bag, or the hospital might even provide you with some to take home.
 Many women use them for the first six weeks postpartum to help relieve the soreness and pain.

 Ingredients for Postpartum Padsicles